Ascent of Rampart Ridge on 2014-08-02

 On the hike down from Lake Lillian I was looking for the trail to Mount Margaret, and realized that it was the same as the Rocky Run trail at first.
 And, not long after, I came to an unfamiliar rockslide traverse and knew I had made a wrong turn.
 Retracing my steps, I found the junction, totally unsigned, where the steep Rocky Run trail heads down and the Mount Margaret trail continues at a less steep angle.
 Very easy to miss this.

-I made a aide-trip to cliff-ringed Lake Laura on the way down, and soon after that a group of 4 asked me where this trail went.
+I made a side-trip to cliff-ringed Lake Laura on the way down, and soon after that a group of 4 asked me where this trail went.
 Turns out they also made the wrong turn at the unsigned junction, and they wanted the Margaret trail.
 We both had made different wrong turns at the same place!
 I sent them back uphill and told them where to look for the junction.

 I was down at the car uneventfully by 1:40 PM, where Glenn and his friend had been waiting.
 They had hiked to both lakes.